k21971/CrecelleHack/doc/variantfixes.md

 - Orcs have a chance to spawn with a dual axe.
 - Slightly increase chance of random spawns of unique monsters.
 - Yellow monsters leave behind a trail of acid.
+- More types of monsters spread fire when they move.

 ## New Monsters
 - Salt Golem